MarounGrey-Notes/Tech-Interview-Preparation/Managerial/Managerial Questions/Strategy.md

+## How do you prioritize strategic initiatives in your role?
+## Tell me about a time when you had to shift company strategy.
+What was the situation and what actions did you take?
+## What process do you use to develop and implement new strategies?
+How do you measure success?

 ### How do you collaborate with other departments, such as Marketing and Executive teams, to achieve business objectives? | How do you work with other departments, including Marketing, Sales, and Executive team, to ensure alignment of ecommerce initiatives with broader company goals?
 I work closely with the **Marketing team** to ensure that website changes and updates align with their promotional efforts and sales goals.
 By understanding their initiatives, I can **make recommendations** to improve user experience and drive sales.<br>
 Additionally, I collaborate with the **Executive team** to ensure that ecommerce initiatives align with the company's broader goals and objectives.
 I provide **regular updates** on website performance and recommend strategies to improve revenue and customer satisfaction.